saverymax/EZ-BART/README.md

 ## Training
 As described above, the fine-tuned BART weights can be used as-is.
-However, should you want to use weights fine-tuned on data other than BioASQ, the instructions here demonstrate how to retrain the BART model with your own data, or on a selection of biomedical datasets included in this repository.
+However, should you want to use weights fine-tuned on data other than BioASQ, the instructions here demonstrate how to retrain the BART model with your own data, or on a selection of biomedical datasets included in this repository, described in the datasets section.

 ### Environment
 A GPU with 32gb of VRAM is required to train BART.
 This memory requirement assumes a maximum source document sequence length of 1024 subword tokens, and a batch size of 8.
 You can feasibly use a 16gb GPU with a smaller sequence length instead, and will not suffer performance degredation to a large degree with a maximum sequence length of 512.